trivera777/SocialBuzz/README.md

 ![Socia Media App Screenshot](./public/img/newpost.png)

-User's post has the option to delete, only when signed in and will display the username who created the content.
+User's post has the option to delete, only when signed in and will display the content creator's name.

 ![Socia Media App Screenshot](./public/img/content.png)